Scanning Electron Microscope

 - Dehydrated soft tissue (HMDS, CPD prepared samples): coated or uncoated

 - Chemical element analysis, mapping, energy dispersive spectroscopy (EDS/EDX/EDAX)

 Training is provided individually to prospective users.
 Please contact Daniel Geiger email@example.com, 805-682-4711 ext.
 152 for details.
 Daniel also operates the instrument for occasional users.
 Time on the SEM is free of charge for internal Museum use.

 External users can rent time on the equipment under the following conditions:

 New independent users are required to receive training for at least two hours, at $130/h (academic) or $200/h (commercial).
+Independent user privileges are given at sole discretion of qualified and authorized SBMNH staff.
 Small amounts of supplies (stubs, mounting media, solvents) are available from SBMNH and are charged to the investigator.
 For larger amounts, investigators should provide their own supplies.
 Data is neither stored nor archived at SBMNH.
 Each investigator or recipient of data is responsible for their own data.
+Etiological specimens and hazardous materials (e.g., radioactive materials, asbestos) are not permitted in the facility.
+SBMNH reserves the right to refuse any specimen or proposed procedure.
 Usage conditions are subject to change at any time and without prior notice.